Timothy Cagnioli: Career in Scotland

 Cagnioli received £500 Scots from the queen's income known as the "Thirds of Benefices" in 1562.
 This was repayment for money advanced to decorate a cabinet room for Mary, Queen of Scots in Holyrood Palace.
 The queen's valet Servais de Condé had lined the cabinet room with 26 ells of a fabric called "Paris Green".
 The English diplomat Thomas Randolph mentions this cabinet as a space to which he was not admitted, where the queen withdrew to write letters and to weep.

 On 17 February 1565, at Wemyss Castle, Mary made Cagnioli her "argentar", in charge of her personal expenses.
 She met Lord Darnley for the first time on the same day.
 On 23 February he was made a burgess of Edinburgh, and had customs exemptions granted by Mary.
 He was allowed to be a burgess because his wife Jonet Curle was from Edinburgh.
 In October 1565 he was involved in a contract for mining lead ore at Leadhills granted by Mary and Lord Darnley.

 Joseph Riccio, a brother of Mary's servant David Rizzio ran away from Edinburgh towards England in January 1566, taking money belonging to courtiers including Cagnioli.

 James Stewart, now Regent Moray, granted him a pension of £100 yearly on 17 May 1569.
 His wife, Jonet Curle, was a sister of Mary's secretary Gilbert Curle.
+Jonet Curle later pledged a pair of gold and pearl "garnishings" to Janet Fockart for a loan, these were probably worn with a French hood, and may have been a wedding gift.

 In June 1574 he had a legal dispute with Marie Pieris, Lady Seton.
 He stood as "cautioner" for customs owed by a Dutch merchant Symon Lastrik, and eventually had to pay.
 In August 1586, he wrote to his brother-in-law Gilbert Curle about repayment of a loan.